CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 02.md

-# Exercise 02:Creating a MySQL Database with MySQL Workbench
+# Lab 02:Creating a MySQL Database with MySQL Workbench

+## Lab Scenario

 In this lab, you'll create a database using MySQL Workbench.
 Simply launch MySQL Workbench, execute a provided query to create a "quickstartdb" and "inventory" table with sample data, and verify their creation in the left panel's schema view.This exercise provides practical experience in database creation and management with MySQL Workbench.

+## Lab objective

+In this lab you will perform:

++   creating a MySQL database using Workbench

+## Estimated Timing: 10 minutes

-## Task 1: Create a Database using MySQL workbench
+### Task 1: Create a Database using MySQL workbench

 1. In the desktop select start menu